-She said the Belmont Red was a highly profitable breed despite not being well known and "not all that well accepted", which she partly attributes to their culture of objective measurement.
+She said the belmont red

+FAMILY FARM: Jeanne Seifert and Ian Stark from Seifert Belmont Red stud at Jandowae in Queensland.
+PHOTOS: CONTRIBUTED was a highly profitable breed despite not being well known and "not all that well accepted", which she partly attributes to their culture of objective measurement.